test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

   This level requires that a variant configuration file is passed to the suite setup of the **RobotFramework_TestsuitesManagement**
   (like described in `How does the content of configuration files in JSON format look like?`_).

+  Level 2 includes the automated selection of a default variant (in case of no variant name is provided in command line).
+Also this default variant has to be defined within the variant configuration file.

   This is handled in ``exercise-02``.

 * Level 3